cloudify-cosmo/docs.getcloudify.org/content/guide/guide-security.md

 {{% gsNote title="Note" %}}
 When the term *plugin* is used in this section, it should not be confused with operation and workflow plugins (except when explicitly mentioned otherwise).

-When we use this term here, we simply mean: custom code that gets installed in the manager environment.
+When we use this term here, we simply mean: custom code that gets installed in the rest service environment.
 In other words, plugins here cannot be used as operations and workflows plugins.
 {{% /gsNote %}}